- Layers of fiberglass for insulation

 Motherboard Manufacturing Process

-The process of manufacturing motherboards is essentially broken down into 4 parts:
+The motherboard manufacturing process is essentially broken down into four parts:

 1. Surface Mount Technology (SMT)

 This is where smaller components are soldered onto the motherboard.

 The process starts with the PCBs stacked and pushed by a machine one by one to an advanced printer, which then follows a pre-labeled layout before soldering components in place.

 The motherboards aren’t sent straight to DIP because they need to be manually inspected first and then placed on an integrated chip tester to ensure that the print that was ordered is accurate.
 If it passes the test, then its journey continues.

 This process starts with the motherboards being placed into a machine that installs the small capacitors.
 After that, larger components, such as 24-pin connectors, and input/output ports, are mounted by hand.